ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: Introduction

-Also, prior package-level carbon analysis tools have been limited to only ball grid arrays and monolithic flip-chip technologies~\cite{lca-package} and have not been studied in the context of sustainable computing or HI.

-With Moore's law slowing down and SRAM and analog components not scaling~\cite{AMD-Zen2, cmos-scaling-trends}, the way forward towards sustaining Moore's law to the era of trillion-transistor systems and beyond is through HI~\cite{subu-iyer,Gelsinger22}.
+Further, with Moore's law slowing down and SRAM and analog components not scaling~\cite{AMD-Zen2, cmos-scaling-trends}, the way forward towards sustaining Moore's law to the era of trillion-transistor multi-functional systems and beyond is through HI~\cite{subu-iyer, Gelsinger22}.
 Instead of building system functionality on a single die, HI integrates a set of chiplets, each corresponding to the single die of today, onto a substrate that enables high-density, high-bandwidth chiplet-to-chiplet interconnections.
+Recent and upcoming advances in HI, including the rapid shrinking of bond pitches between chiplets and interposers~\cite{Mahajan16,Hou17,fevoros,Chen20,HIR21}, enable the design of increasingly sophisticated integrated systems that not only improve cost due to smaller dies and higher yields but also improve power and performance as shown in recent commercial products~\cite{AMD-Zen2}.

-Recent and upcoming advances in HI, including the rapid shrinking of bond pitches between chiplets and interposers~\cite{Mahajan16,Hou17,Ingerly19,Chen20,HIR21}, are enabling the design of increasingly sophisticated integrated systems.
-This calls for carbon modeling tools at the architecture level that can model HI systems and not just monolithic dies as in~\cite{act}.
-New CFP models must be created that account for packaging overheads, silicon fabrics, and multi-die system integration in different technology nodes.
-These modeling tools can be embedded into still-evolving HI design methodologies to optimize HI systems for power, performance, area, {\em and carbon} (PPAC).
+In fact, from a sustainability perspective, heterogeneous chiplet-based systems make a compelling case for CFP evaluation.
+With the higher yields due to smaller dies, the ability to ``mix and match" chiplets in different technology nodes (older nodes have lower defect densities and lower CFP than advanced nodes), lower silicon wastage on the periphery of wafers due to smaller die sizes, and the savings on design costs due to the availability of pre-designed chiplets, HI systems have the potential to pave a path towards greener VLSI systems.
+This calls for CFP estimation tools at the architecture level that can model HI \textbf{systems} and not just monolithic dies as in~\cite{act, act+, kaya-ghent}.
+New CFP models are needed to account for packaging overheads, silicon fabrics, and multi-die system integration.
+Such models can be embedded into the emerging HI design methodologies to optimize HI systems for power, performance, area, cost, {\em and carbon}.